 As a course instructor for the Department of Sociology at the University of Toronto, I have designed and delivered undergraduate-level courses in Qualitative Methods; the Sociology of Race, Class, and Gender; the Sociology of Race and Ethnicity; and Gender, Politics, and Society.

-On average, students rated my courses 4.2 on a 5-point scale on course evaluations.
-I have also shown consistent improvement in my teaching: in the four times that I taught Qualitative Methods, my course evaluations improved from 4.0 to 4.7 out of 5.
+On average, students rated my course instruction 4.6 on a 5-point scale on formal course evaluations.
+I have also shown consistent improvement in my teaching: in the four times that I taught Qualitative Methods, my course instruction rating improved from 4.6 to 5.0 out of 5.0

 Through my roles as a Trainer and Curriculum Development Consultant at the University of Toronto, I have worked closely with teaching faculty and graduate students to support the implementation of best practices in teaching across courses in the Social Sciences and Humanities.
 This includes training and experience in Active Learning Strategies, Accessible Course Design, Critical Pedagogy, Experiential Learning, and Writing Instruction (i.e. Writing Across the Curriculum and Writing in the Disciplines).